StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 ### Verify the new installation

-Once Rancher Observability has been upgraded and started, verify that the new installation of Rancher Observability is reachable and that the application is running.
+Once SUSE Observability has been upgraded and started, verify that the new installation of SUSE Observability is reachable and that the application is running.

 ## See also